RayHightower/rth-studiogame/README.md

-pragruby
+StudioGame
 ========

-Ruby immersion as part of RubyMotion learning.
+Ruby immersion, with RSpec.